ttdduu/montbrio_paper_replication/README.md

 ![The system of equations for the firing rate and mean membrane potential](https://github.com/ttdduu/montbrio_paper_replication/assets/70667629/faf90ab0-d8d5-40fa-ad3f-992632cc6bbe)

-*The system of equations for the firing rate and mean membrane potential*
+*Screenshot from the manuscript: the system of equations for the firing rate and mean membrane potential*

 ![a: Parameter space (phase diagram), b and c: bifurcation diagrams for J=15 and d: phase portrait of the system](https://github.com/ttdduu/montbrio_paper_replication/assets/70667629/35d1e78e-61cb-43e0-9eeb-dc0e78e2fb30)
-*a: Parameter space (phase diagram), b and c: bifurcation diagrams for J=15 and d: phase portrait of the system*
+*Screenshot from the manuscript: a: Parameter space (phase diagram), b and c: bifurcation diagrams for J=15 and d: phase portrait of the system*

 Eq.
 12 describes a system of two ordinary differential equations for the firing rate and mean membrane potential of neuronal networks of heterogeneous, all-to-all coupled quadratic integrate-and-fire (QIF) neurons, which are the canonical model of a Hodkin-Huxley neuron of class 1 excitability, in which a resting state disappears through a saddle-node bifurcation.